Page created on June 5, 2021. Last updated on January 20, 2022 at 11:16

 - Pelvic inflammatory disease

 Vaginal, abdominal, and laparoscopic hysterectomy

 The hysterectomy may be performed by the vaginal, abdominal, or laparoscopic route.

 In general, vaginal hysterectomy is preferred because of lower cost, lower complication rates, and shorter hospital stay.
 Vaginal hysterectomy can be problematic in nulliparous and obese women.
 The uterus is removed through an incision in the vagina.

 Laparoscopic hysterectomy is the second choice.
 It may allow for same-day discharge if the patient has no comorbidities that require inpatient care and there are no perioperative complications.

 Sometimes, these routes may be combined, for example as in laparoscopically assisted vaginal hysterectomy (LAVH).

 Supracervical, total, and radical hysterectomy

 Radical hysterectomy (Wertheim operation) means the en bloc removal of the uterus, fallopian tubes, ovaries, cervix, upper 1/3 of the vagina, and parametrium.
 The pelvic and sometimes para-aortic lymph nodes are also removed.
-It is used in the case of malignancy.
+This is mostly used in case of cervical cancer.